 - Try to get ready for each exam at least one week in advance.
 Go over all

-the write-ups including Lecture notes, Homework Problems, and Online Quizzes.
+the write-ups including Lecture notes, Homework Problems, and Online Homework.
 This is more efficient than cramming for one night (not only will you

 be tired, you will also forget everything quickly again).

 - Practice exams with solutions may be

 available one week before each exam.

 You should never study from the practice exams.
 You do the

 practice exams just to evaluate yourself.
 If you did a problem incorrectly,

 try to review the concept then do the problem again on your own.
 Do similar